calmip/callisto/cert/README.txt

 OR a star certificate ({{callisto_url}} and *.{{callisto_url}}

-Copy the certificate, the key AND the chain to the directory  ../roles/proxy/files
+Copy the certificate, the key AND the chain to the directory  ../roles/proxy/files/ssl The files should be renamed to key.pem and cert.pem

 Emmanuel (emmanuel.courcelle@toulouse-inp.fr)